 Geee ….
 I love this place so much I never really left, just jumped colleges!

 What do you think engineering will look like in 30 years?

-What advice do you have for your younger self, or for students beginning an engineering career?
+What advice do you have for your younger self, or for students beginning an allied health career?